nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">:grey_question: **Scenario:**
 Suppose you applied to the `Algorithm Analyst Intern` role at `Hudson River Trading` more than 3 months ago, but have yet to receive a follow-up email from the company.
-At this point, maybe you decide to focus your efforts elsewhere and do not intend to track this particular application anymore.
+At this point, maybe you've decided to better focus your efforts elsewhere and do not intend to track this particular application anymore.
 You can choose to delete this application using the command `delete-app 1` (assuming that the application is currently showing up as the first one on the Application List Panel).